Anne Ehresman—Executive Director

 Anne joined Project Cornerstone in January, 2008, bringing 20 years of non-profit leadership that includes fighting childhood hunger, preventing child abuse and developing housing and programs to help low-income families achieve self-sufficiency.
 Anne was previously Senior Vice President of InnVision the Way Home, overseeing programs serving 15,000 homeless and low-income families and individuals throughout Santa Clara and San Mateo counties.
 Anne is a member of the YUSA Family Strengthening Expert Panel and in 2011 received an award from the Santa Clara County Human Relations Commission.
 Anne holds a Master’s in Social Welfare from University of California at Berkeley and Bachelor’s degree from Brown University.
 Anne is an avid reader, loves spending time with her family and is an active volunteer in her children’s schools.

-Brenda manages the Los Dichos de la Casa program and our ever-growing work in supporting the Spanish-speaking community.
-She also leads Take It Personally parent groups and leads workshops and conducts presentations in Spanish and English.
-She holds a bachelor's degree in Behavioral Science and Psychology from San Jose Sate University.
+Brenda manages the Los Dichos program and our ever-growing work in supporting the Spanish-speaking community.
+She facilitates Take It Personally parent groups and conducts presentations in Spanish and English.
+Brenda holds a Master's Degree in Social Work from San Jose State University and a double bachelor's degree in Behavioral Science and Psychology from San Jose State University.
 She is passionate about serving the Silicon Valley Communities and being a positive role model for youth.
 Brenda has prior experience in the non-profit sector and working with the Latino population, as an after school program coordinator for the Cesar Chavez Foundation.

 Elizabeth Franco - Director of Development and Communications